ocabrown/MSci_Project_Python/README.md

 A group of Python scripts, which encapsulate different approximations made for modelling the formation of giant planets in protoplanetary discs.

+## Data

+The data the scripts use.

+## Plots

+The outputted plots from the scripts of this project.

 ## Scripts

 ### IsoT_Model.py